Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 Step 2: Check standing charges (especially for low use)

-Standing charges vary by region and can dominate the bill for small flats and single occupants.
+Standing charges vary by region.
+For reference, the July 2026 cap sets electricity standing charge at 57.19p/day and gas at 29.04p/day on average.
 A slightly higher unit rate can be cheaper overall if the standing charge is lower.

 Step 3: Confirm your meter type and tariff suitability

-Step 4: Read the key terms: exit fees, price change clauses, billing
+Step 4: Read the key terms: exit fees, term length, billing

-Most fixed tariffs include exit fees.
+Most fixed tariffs include exit fees (Octopus 12M is a notable £0 exception).
 Check whether they apply per fuel and whether they reduce near the end of the term.
-Also confirm billing and payment requirements (e.g., online-only or Direct Debit only).
+Also confirm billing and payment requirements (e.g., online-only or Direct Debit only) and the fixed term - 12, 18 or 24 months.

 Two realistic scenarios (with numbers)